 The cruise will run regardless of weather.
 However, if the Captain deems the weather dangerous, we will cancel the cruise.
 In the event that we cancel a cruise, you will receive a refund or the option to reschedule.

-The Rip Van Winkle has a lower enclosed deck and the upper deck is partially covered, providing shade.
-Please note the lower deck does not have heat or air conditioning but on warmer days we open the windows for comfort.
+The Rip Van Winkle II has a climate controlled lower enclosed deck and the upper deck is partially covered, providing shade.

 Yes, on our lower main deck we have a fully stocked bar including alcoholic and non-alcoholic beverages as well as a snack bar that includes light fare such as burgers, hot dogs and snacks.
 Please note that we do accept credit cards and cash on board the boat.